Plutonomicon/cardano-transaction-lib/doc/getting-started.md

 The easiest way to create a new CTL project is to use our `ctl-scaffold` flake template.
 This lives in the CTL repo -- you can have a look [here](../templates/ctl-scaffold).
 It contains a simple, yet complete, flakes-based scaffolding project with example `outputs` for a CTL project, including its runtime.

+Alternatively, consider [the-plutus-scaffold](https://github.com/mlabs-haskell/the-plutus-scaffold) flake template.
+It's a scaffold built on top of the above mentioned `ctl-scaffold`, but includes a react based frontend and a haskell onchain additionaly.
+It's more of a demo application, than a minimal working example.

 A new project can be initialized as follows:

 ```